GabrielPivoto/my-catalog/README.md

 ```

 There's also two feature files regarding the methods GET and POST.
-To run these tests you just need the CucumberRunnerTests class.
-A
+To run these tests you just need to run the CucumberRunnerTests class.
+The
-link to the tests report will be automatically provided.
+test report can be accessed through this link: http://bit.ly/3IAalzy